veemaina/akan-names/README.md

 Open terminal
 git clone https:https://github.com/veemaina/akan-names.github.git
 cd portfolio
-use code or atom .to open the clone repository on code or VScode respectively
+use code or atom .to open the clone repository on code or VScode respectively.

 ## LIVELINK